ATHIFAHS/BI-Analyst-Project-1/README.md

 # Final Project: Sales Performance and Digital User Churn Dashboard (Business Intelligence Analyst)

-This project is the final project of the Project-Based Virtual Internship Program with a specialization in Business Analyst, conducted by Rakamin x Bank Muamalat, from May 5, 2025, to June 2, 2025.
+This project is the final project of the Project-Based Virtual Internship Program with a role as Business Intelligence Analyst, conducted by Rakamin x Bank Muamalat, from May 5, 2025, to June 2, 2025.

-The final project focused on building a customer and sales analytics dashboard to provide actionable business insights using Google BigQuery and Looker Studio.
+The final project focused on building a _Sales Performance and Digitals user Churn Dashboard_ to provide actionable business insights using Google BigQuery and Looker Studio.
 Rakamin x Bank Muamalat provided data on it.

 ## Project Background and Overview
 In this project, we suppose that PT Sejahtera Bersama is a company engaged in the digital and technology sector that sells products, such as robots, drones, eBooks, training videos, and others.